PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 2. **Non Uniform API**
 The API for one of the implementations might undergoes changes to accommodate interface peculiarities or facility specific optimizations.
-Example: Parallel implementations expose API's to allow configuring the degree of parallelism which is completely absent from sequential implementations.
+Example: Parallel implementations expose APIs to allow configuring the degree of parallelism which is completely absent from sequential implementations.

 3. **Inextensible Design**